-The ITP keyphones use the CODEC's on the MGI when calling a circuit switched digital keyphone or an outside trunk in the OfficeServ 7100 system.
-The MP10 controls the setup messages and determines if the destination (IE iDCS keyphones or outside trunks) require the use of the MGI.
-The ITP keyphones only use the MGI when accessing the OfficeServ 7100 circuit switched system side.
-ITP to ITP calls do not use the MGI when called on a private network.
+The ITP keyphones use the CODEC's on the MGI card when calling a circuit switched digital keyphone or an outside trunk in the OfficeServ 7200 system.
+The MCP controls the setup messages and determines if the destination (IE iDCS keyphones or outside trunks) require the use of the MGI card.
+The ITP keyphones only use the MGI card when accessing the OfficeServ 7200 circuit switched system side.
+ITP to ITP calls do not use the MGI card(s when called on a private network.
 This aspect of use can determine how many MGI cards need to be installed based on ITP station traffic considerations.
 The number of ITP keyphones does not need to match the number of MGI channels unless a complete non-blocking application is required.

-VoIP Networking (SPNet)
+VoIP Networking Gateway

-The MGI supports the voice when connections between OfficeServ systems are set up to use the IP Networking Feature.
+The MGI supports the voice when connections between OfficeServ 7200 systems are set up to use the IP Networking Feature.
 IP Networking Features are the same as the PRI Networking features but use IP as the transport method.
-Point to point calls are originated and terminated as VoIP trunks but the informational data is exchanged via IP packets between MP10 cards.
+Point to point calls are originated and terminated as VoIP trunks but the informational data is exchanged via IP packets between MCP cards.